-We are grateful to Mat Maltrud (LANL) for his help in creating the POP ultrahigh model setup, and to all the scientists and technicians involved in the development, deployment, and processing necessary to collect satellite and ITP observations, and in producing the ocean models and climatologies used in this analysis.
+We are grateful to Mathew Maltrud (LANL) for his help in creating the POP ultrahigh model setup, and to all the scientists and technicians involved in the development, deployment, and processing necessary to collect satellite and ITP observations, and in producing the ocean models and climatologies used in this analysis.
 We are additionally grateful to Dmitry Dukhovskoy, Liz Douglass, Bob Helber, Alexandra Bozec, Patrick Hogan, Xiaobiao Xu, Sarah Gille, Theresa Morrison, Ian Eisenman, Frank Bryan, John Toole, Wilken-Jon von Appen, Wieslaw Maslowski, Marion Alberty, Mary-Louise Timmermans and Mike Steele for scientific support and insight.
+We also thank our two anonymous reviewers, whose thoughtful comments improved this manuscript.